eduardlio/learn-js-through-web/readme.md

 How old are you?

-The bee community
+The BEE community
 is supporting you in this case,

 which will be the trial
-of the bee century.
+of the BEE century.

 You know, they have a Larry King